Legionella Training Online

 Our certified five-module, online course is designed for individuals with some responsibility for, or an interest in legionella management such as landlords, managers and operational staff.
 This course does not provide sufficient training to those ‘Responsible persons’ in charge of water supplies – for our advanced course, please see our classroom-based legionella training page.

-Our online legionella course lasts 75 minutes and each module is followed by a set of randomised multiple-choice questions.
+Our online legionella course lasts approximately 2.5 hours, and each module is followed by a set of randomised multiple-choice questions.
 Delegates are required to answer 85% of the questions correctly in order to pass the course.

-Upon successful completion of the online legionella training, delegates will receive a certified qualification that’s approved by RoSPA.
+Upon successful completion of the online legionella training, delegates will receive a certified qualification from RoSPA.

 The first module of the online course will introduce delegates to the legionella bacteria and legionellosis related diseases, how they are contracted and at-risk groups.